DOH-HNH0303/contextual-seqs-for-epi/README.md

 ## 🙌 Acknowledgments

-Special thanks to the contributors who made BigBacter possible:
+Special thanks to the contributors who made this work possible:

 |Name|Association|Contribution|
 |-|-|-|